eunjijuliako/Capstone/Readme.md

 - Real-ESRGAN

     Real-ESRGAN is an advanced model that improves on SRGAN's limitations, creating more detailed images using complex degradation techniques to generate high-resolution images similar to actual low-resolution images.
 Images produced by Real-ESRGAN were cleaner and had better detail restoration than other models.
-Compared to SRGAN, black spots, and blurred white areas were more effectively restored, and the boundaries of cells were depicted as smoother and cleaner than in the original.
+Compared to SRGAN, black spots and blurred white areas were more effectively restored, and the boundaries of cells were depicted as smoother and cleaner than in the original.
 It enabled more precise visualization of cell structures; however, distortions could occur when distinguishing cell size or type, so comparisons with the original image were necessary.

 - **Overall**
     - **PSNR**

         In Case 1, SRGAN achieved the highest PSNR value at 28.1809 dB, while the low-resolution original had the lowest at 12.1323 dB.
 In Case 2, Real-ESRGAN reached the highest PSNR value at 30.5038 dB, with Bicubic being the lowest at 12.4899 dB.
-In Case 2, the PSNR value of Real-ESRGAN exceeded 30 dB, indicating the minor pixel difference from the high-resolution original image.
+In Case 2, the PSNR value of Real-ESRGAN exceeded 30 dB, indicating a minor pixel difference from the high-resolution original image.
 On the other hand, the low-resolution original and Bicubic showed the most significant pixel differences from the high-resolution original.

     - **SSIM**